ganindu7/deepnotes/topics/Code/backprop.md

 <!-- <span style="background-color:lightgoldenrodyellow;">
 ***"The training effect on a single parameter inside a neural net flows from the <u>sensitivity of the total error of the network</u> to a <u>change in that parameter</u>."*** </span> -->
+The art of training a neural network can be described in many ways.
+At the heart of training is a response to a sensitivity observation.
+We can even say it is an iterative reactionary response or
 <span style="background-color:lightgoldenrodyellow;">
-Observing the sensitivity of the network loss (*or the error*) in response to a change in single parameter during a single pass cycle is a key fundamental step in training neural networks. </span>
+***<u>reacting to the sensitivity of a network due to a change in a single parameter </u> in a manner that drives the error down.*** </span>

 Once we know the end effect of that particular parameter *(weight or bias)* we can make adjustments to drive that loss down.
 Repeating this process of observing and making adjustments until we get a satisfactory set of parameters is our goal in training neural networks.

 ### Loss

-Understanding the gradient flow into an arbitrary node is much easier if we start from the beginning! <span style="background-color:lightgoldenrodyellow;"> The "Beginning" for backpropagation is at the very end of the forward pass </span> *(however this comes with a little caveat we will discuss shortly, but for now just focus on the end)*
+Understanding the gradient flow into an arbitrary node is much easier if we start from the point where an "Error" value is calculated. <span style="background-color:lightgoldenrodyellow;"> The "Beginning" for backpropagation as the name suggests is at the very end of the forward pass. </span>

-At the end of the forward pass the neural network either spits out a scalar or a tensor valued output at the end of the graph (*based on the design of the network*).
+At the end of the forward pass the neural network either spits out a scalar or a tensor valued output at the end nodes of the graph.
 This output is then compared against a ***ground truth*** (or a known *label* as we sometimes call it).
-We Call this comparison the loss($$ \textbf{L} $$) of the network.
+We Call this comparison the loss($$ \textbf{L} $$) or the Error($$ \textbf{E} $$)of the network.

 <p align="center">
 	<img src="intro.svg"